samitmohan/URLShortener/README.md

 # URLShortener
-Using scala, redis and postman.
+Using scala, redis and play framework.
+You need Postman to run this.